antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 ## Introduction

 First of all you need to understand the data before start.
 Several considerations should be taken into account before the data analysis begin depending on the sequencing technology, library preparation/chemistry, and amplicon region chosen.
-This tutorial has the propose to preprocess/filter, assign taxonomy, and explore diversity patterns of 16S rRNA amplicon sequencing data from Illumina MiSeq.
+This tutorial has the purpose to preprocess/filter, assign taxonomy, and explore diversity patterns of 16S rRNA amplicon sequencing data from Illumina MiSeq.
 To this end, we will carry out this tutorial with few samples (n=3) from the large campaign of [Ocean Sampling Day 2014](https://www.microb3.eu/events/workshops/ocean-sampling-day-2014.html) (henceforward **OSD14**).

 Processing sequence reads into comprehensive biological information consists in decreasing the level of complexity